waimea-bsjenner/level-2-programming-assessment/docs/test-results.md

 ### Test Result

 There is a problem with the way I stored the multi attack property.
-I only added the property to weapons that were meant to have it, so when i checked for it, if it was a weapon that didnt have the index, it broke.
-So i added the index to all of them.
+I only added the property to weapons that were meant to have it, so when I checked for it, if it was a weapon that didn't have the index, it broke.
+So I added the index to all of them.
 If the value was 0, then it would attack once, but if it was 1, then it would go with the multiple attack procedure, and this worked.

 ![multiAttackTest.png](screenshots/multiAttackTest.png)